Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Adult cats tend to be more sedate than kittens.
 They’re less inclined to climb curtains, attack toes, or conduct gravity experiments by knocking breakables off high spots.
 Don’t expect an adult shelter cat to “sell themselves” the way a kitten would.
 Remember that they’ve likely just lost their home, are scared and sad, and wondering what they did to make a beloved human go away.
 They need people to take a second look.

 Adopting a senior kitty at age 10 or so could mean another decade or more of furry snuggles.
-Just look at Seren-Kitty?
-When she arrived as a baby, we had no idea she’d still be ruling the roost 21 years later!
+When my Seren-Kitty arrived as a baby, we had no idea she’d still be ruling the roost 21 years later!

 You don’t need to wait for a special adoption month.
 Wonderful candidates of all shapes, ages, and sizes–even some pedigree kitties!–wait for you at area shelters all year long.